WillH0lt/woven-ecs/README.md

 - **Real-time Sync** — WebSocket-based multiplayer with conflict resolution.
 Multiple users can edit the same document simultaneously.
 - **Local-First** — Your app works offline by default.
 Data lives on the client and syncs to the server when connected.
 - **Undo/Redo** — Full history tracking with configurable depth.
-Users can undo and redo changes across sessions.
+Support for undo/redo across multiple users with proper conflict resolution.
 - **Persistence** — Automatic IndexedDB storage for offline support.
 Changes are saved locally and synced when back online.
 - **Migrations** — Version your component schemas with automatic migrations.
 Evolve your data model without breaking existing documents.
 - **Configurable** — Configure sync behavior per component: persist to server, sync ephemerally, store locally, or skip entirely.